-Company selection: Six manufacturers of breast-milk substitutes (BMS) were assessed using a separate additional BMS methodology.
-To be included in the BMS analysis, sales of baby food had to account for more than 5% of a company’s total sales in FY2014.
+Company selection: The same approach to company selection is taken for the 2018 Global Index as for the 2016 Index.
+Six manufacturers of breast-milk substitutes (BMS) were assessed using a separate additional BMS methodology.
+To be included in the BMS analysis, sales of baby food had to account for more than 5% of a company’s total sales in FY2016.
 Four food and beverage (F&B) sector companies were included on this basis, along with the two largest pharmaceutical sector manufacturers.

-Assessment: The 2016 Global Index has significantly strengthened the approach it takes to assessing BMS manufacturers’ compliance with The Code and subsequent WHA resolutions compared to that used in 2013.
-The new approach, undertaken on a pilot basis, evaluates companies’ performance in two ways:
+Assessment: As for the 2016 Global Index, the approach that the 2018 Global Index takes to assessing the BMS manufacturers’ compliance with the International Code of Marketing of Breast-milk Substitutes and subsequent WHA resolutions , evaluates companies’ performance in two ways:

 BMS 1 Corporate Profile assessment: The ATNI BMS Corporate Profile methodology is designed to evaluate whether the six selected companies have robust BMS marketing policies and management systems, and their level of transparency.